Ichimoku cloud analysis: GBP/USD, AUD/USD, USD/CAD

 GBP/USD, “Great Britain Pound vs US Dollar”

-GBPUSD is testing Tenkan-Sen and Kijun-Sen. The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s upside border at 1.2130 and then resume moving upwards to reach 1.2415.
-Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.2040.
-In this case, the pair may continue falling towards 1.1950.
+GBPUSD is testing the support area.
+The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test Tenkan-Sen at 1.2090 and then resume moving downwards to reach 1.1835.
+Another signal in favour of a further downtrend will be a rebound from the rising channel’s downside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.2205.
+In this case, the pair may continue growing towards 1.2305.
+To confirm a further downtrend, the price must break the downside border of a Double Top reversal pattern and fix below 1.1955.

 AUD/USD, “Australian Dollar vs US Dollar”

-AUDUSD is growing inside the bullish channel.
-The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test Kijun-Sen at 0.7040 and then resume moving upwards to reach 0.7275.
-Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.6905.
-In this case, the pair may continue falling towards 0.6805.
-To confirm a further uptrend, the price must break the bearish channel’s upside border and fix above 0.7205.
+AUDUSD is rebounding from the bullish channel’s downside border.
+The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test Tenkan-Sen at 0.6965 and then resume moving downwards to reach 0.6755.
+Another signal in favour of a further downtrend will be a rebound from the rising channel’s downside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.7095.
+In this case, the pair may continue growing towards 0.7190.
+To confirm a further downtrend, the price must break the bullish channel’s downside border and fix below 0.6820.

 USD/CAD, “US Dollar vs Canadian Dollar”

-USDCAD is rebounding from Tenkan-Sen and Kijun-Sen. The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test resistance area at 1.2790 and then resume moving downwards to reach 1.2535.
-Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.2940.
-In this case, the pair may continue growing towards 1.3035.
+USDCAD is testing the upside border of the reversal pattern.
+The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test the cloud’s upside border at 1.2855 and then resume moving upwards to reach 1.3135.
+Another signal in favour of a further uptrend will be a rebound from the descending channel’s upside border.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.2745.
+In this case, the pair may continue falling towards 1.2655.
+To confirm a further uptrend, the price must break the upside border of the Double Top reversal pattern and fix above 1.2995.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.